Obtaining Workers’ Compensation for Injured Home Attendants

 - Injuries sustained because of acts of violence by the patient or other family members

 - Injuries sustained in an auto accident while driving to work, or in the course of running errands for the patient

 - Injuries sustained while working in an unsafe environment

 - Needle pricks, leading to the spread of infections or diseases like HIV/AIDS

 - Slips, trips and falls in the home or on the property

 - Strained muscles and joints, often caused by lifting heavy objects or trying to move patients without assistance

-No matter how you were injured in the course of your duties as a home health aide, our Philadelphia workers’ compensation lawyers can help you build a claim for benefits.
+No matter how you were injured in the course of your duties as a home health aide, our skilled workers’ compensation lawyers can help you build a claim for benefits.
 We have successfully represented clients throughout the state who needed workers’ compensation to protect their loved ones while they themselves recovered from their injuries.
 We want to help you, too.